 Why Bond Ratings Are Important

-While bond ratings have many shortcomings, they are important for two key reasons: first, a bond's credit rating will determine how sensitive a corporate bond is to changes in underlying interest rates and, second, bond rating upgrades and downgrades can have a big impact on the price of a corporate bond.
+While bond ratings have many shortcomings, they are important for two key reasons: first, a bond's credit rating will determine how sensitive a corporate bond is to rising interest rates and, second, bond rating upgrades and downgrades can have a big impact on corporate bond prices.

-Corporate bonds rated investment grade can be sensitive to changes in Treasury yields, as, on professional trading desks, these bonds are quoted as a spread to their benchmark Treasury.
+Investment grade corporate bonds can be sensitive to changes in Treasury yields, as, on professional trading desks, these bonds are quoted as a spread to their benchmark Treasury.
+This is called the credit spread, or Treasury spread.
 As we discuss beginning at minute mark 1:37:38 in How Do Bonds Work?, a corporate bond that matures in, let's suppose, 2035, will trade as a spread to a US Treasury bond that also matures in 2035.
-If the corporate bond has a yield to maturity of 3.5% and the benchmark Treasury has a yield of 0.75%, the corporate bond would have a 'credit spread' of 2.75% or 275 basis points.
-The credit spread represents the extra yield (or compensation) an investor receives for taking credit risk that is greater than Treasury bonds, which many believe have no credit risk.
+If the corporate bond has a yield to maturity of 3.50% and the benchmark Treasury has a yield of 2.00%, the corporate bond would have a credit spread of 1.50% or 150 basis points.
+The credit spread represents the extra yield (or compensation) an investor receives for taking credit risk that is greater than Treasury bonds, which many investors (not BondSavvy) believe have no credit risk.

 As the Treasury yield moves up and down, so does the yield to maturity of the corporate bond, assuming the credit spread has not moved.
 This is a crucial point for corporate bond investors to understand, as, while investment-grade corporate bonds generally do have a lower risk of default than high-yield bonds, they are generally more sensitive to changes in Treasury yields.
 This is especially true for longer-dated bonds.

-The other reason why understanding the bond rating scale is important is because most large bond funds can only hold bonds that have a certain rating.
-For example, if the bond fund's charter says a bond fund can only own corporate bonds rated investment grade, if bonds in the fund are downgraded to below investment grade, that fund must automatically sell that bond.
+The other reason why understanding the bond rating scale is important is because most large bond funds can only hold bonds that have bond ratings above a certain level.
+For example, if the bond fund's charter says a bond fund can only own corporate bonds rated investment grade, if bonds in the fund are downgraded to below investment grade, that fund must automatically sell such downgraded bonds.
 This results in forced selling since many large bond funds must now sell a downgraded bond even if the bond is still a compelling value.
 Bonds that are downgraded from investment grade to below investment grade are called 'fallen angels.'